-This was the perfect master bathroom to update with trim and mouldings, but before the trim details were decided a more appropriate color scheme was needed.
+This was the perfect principle bathroom to update with trim and mouldings, but before the trim details were decided a more appropriate color scheme was needed.

 The original blue grey color scheme felt too cold and the contrast was too much between the white fixtures and dark walls.